dekamps/dekamps.github.io/docs/index.markdown

 I teach machine learning at Leeds University and am involved with neural network analysis of  histopathology images with convolutional neural networks and variational autoencoders.
 The images come from a remarkable Leeds initiatve, NPIC, run by Darren Treanor.
-He and and Alex Wright co-supervise PhD students Andrew Broad and Jason Keighley with me.
+He and and Alex Wright co-supervise PhD students Andrew Broad and Jason Keighley together with me.

-In the process, I've become quite interested in variational inference and will write about it.
+Recently, I've become quite interested in variational inference and will write about it.

 ### Mathematics